-Rumor: Motorola Ciena is the lowest-specced Android in recent memoryAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Motorola Ciena is the lowest-specced Android in recent memoryAlex Wagner - Editorial Director of News and Content

 The Motorola WX445 has leaked a couple of times in the past, and we always assumed that it would be a lower-specced device, but now we know that it may be so low-end that it may not gain access to Google Mobile Services (Gmail, Market, etc).
 The folks at Android and Me received the alleged specs for the WX445, which they claim is called the Ciena, and they include a 3-inch QVGA display, 528 MHz Qualcomm MSM7625 CPU, 256 MB of RAM, 512 MB of ROM, a 3 megapixel camera sans flash, and Android 2.1 with a kind-of-MOTOBLUR skin that will be missing all social networking features.
 Moto will also be including a Backtrack trackpad, like the ones found on the Backflip and Charm.
 The biggest news, though, is that Android and Me reports that the Ciena only has 100 MB of user storage, even though Google requires Android 2.1 devices to have at least 150 MB.
 This means that the Ciena may not have access to the usual Google services, although I'm sure that Motorola wouldn't release a handset without Gmail, the Android Market, and all of the other usual services, so perhaps Moto is going to convince Google to bend the rules for them.
 Verizon is currently evaluating the Ciena, so if they give it the go-ahead, we could be seeing it as soon as this month.